insket/pnrm/README.md

-# a library similar to nrm for switching source
+# a library similar to nrm for switching source and create project cli

 ```
 npm i pnrms -g